 - The first session is scheduled for the parent only.
 The time is used to complete paperwork, discuss parent concerns, child development history, and what to expect moving forward in the therapeutic process.

-- Children may receive individual therapy sessions.
-Parents will be required to schedule separate phone or in-person consultations to receive updates and feedback from the therapist every 4-6 weeks.
+- Parents will be required to schedule separate phone or in-person consultations to receive updates and feedback from the therapist every 4-6 weeks.
 Please see Art Therapy page for more information about Art Therapy.

-- I work with kids and families in a variety of ways.
+- I work with teens and families in a variety of ways.
 I will work initially, to develop trust and build rapport with your child.
 For without this crucial step, no trust will be developed.
 I will incorporate family therapy session’s into our session as a natural progression of building our therapeutic relationship together.
-Children need family support to be invested in therapy being a positive experience for all.
-Children do not change or live in a bubble.
+Teens need family support to be invested in therapy being a positive experience for all.
 Everyone in the family typically needs to shift in some positive ways to encourage positive change.

 - When parents are separated or divorced, a custody agreement must be provided to the therapist.
 The parent not consenting for services will be notified by the therapist that services are being provided and offered an opportunity for participation if desired.